South Tyneside crowned co-operative council of the year after public vote - as leader praises 'strong community spirit'

 “We couldn’t do any of this without their continued support and for that I am thankful.”

-South Tyneside Council received its award on Friday, June 21 at a dinner held at the Co?op Congress in Manchester.
+South Tyneside Council received its award last Friday at a dinner at the Co‑op Congress in Manchester.

 Ed Mayo, Secretary General of Co-operatives UK, added: “South Tyneside Council – and all our winners and nominees – are an outstanding example of how working co-operatively creates opportunity, prosperity and meaningful work, and brings social and economic benefits to communities and businesses throughout the country.”